 Information for Financial Advisors

 Saving for college is a vital component of a family’s financial portfolio.
 State-sponsored 529 plans are a popular and beneficial way for families to put away funds for higher education expenses.
-The GET Program and DreamAhead College Investment Plan are Washington's 529 plans (WA529), like all 529 plans, they feature tax-free growth and withdrawals.
+Like all 529 plans, Washington’s GET and DreamAhead feature tax-free growth and withdrawals.

-The Guaranteed Education Tuition (GET) Program is a Prepaid Tuition Plan and has a unique added benefit: the value of a GET account is guaranteed to keep pace with tuition costs, no matter how much they change between the time a family opens an account and the time their child is ready for school.
+The Guaranteed Education Tuition (GET) Program is a prepaid tuition plan with a unique added benefit: the value of a GET account is guaranteed to keep pace with in-state tuition costs, no matter how much they change between the time a family opens an account and the time their child is ready for school.

 We understand that every family has different savings and investment goals, so rather than replacing any of the methods your clients are already using, GET is designed to complement these efforts.
 By sharing your knowledge of this program with your clients, you will be expanding their range of savings options while reinforcing your reputation and commitment to helping them create the best financial portfolios that meet their families’ unique needs.
 Below are resources to help you learn more about the program and materials that you can share with your clients.

-The DreamAhead College Investment Plan is a 529 plan created by the state of Washington to help everyone in the U.S. save for qualified education expenses at eligible schools nation-wide and overseas, including registered apprenticeship programs.
-DreamAhead provides a wide range of investment options and tools to help clients save with the support of friends and family through gift contributions.
+The DreamAhead College Investment Plan is a 529 plan created by the state of Washington to help everyone in the U.S. save for qualified education expenses at eligible schools worldwide, including registered apprenticeship programs.
+DreamAhead provides a wide range of investment options and tools to help clients save.
+Friends and family can also help through gift contributions.

 Share WA529 materials with your clients